SCCAN’s new podcast series: Stories from the frontline of community-led climate action.

 Is there is something happening in your community that you would like to share?
 We’d love to hear from you: get in touch.

 Would you like to get involved with recording audio stories and creating podcasts for Future Voices episodes?
 Whether you already have some skills or have no experience at all but want to learn, please get in touch.
 Also, we are keen to cascade skills through SCCAN and are developing a skillshare workshop to support SCCAN members to start using podcasting in their own communities.
+If you are interested, please get in touch.

 We are very grateful to the Network for Social Change for the funding that kickstarted this project.